ucg8j/blog/posts/whos-going-to-leave-next.md

     _Predicted as remaining and they don't - eek!_

-As mentioned before, if we were aiming to predict those who remain (76%) then if we predicted 100%, we would have `(0 + 11428) / 14999` or 76% accurracy.
+As mentioned before, if we were aiming to predict those who remain (76%) then if we predicted 100%, we would have `(0 + 11428) / 14999` or 76% accuracy.
 As the [Accuracy Paradox wiki](https://en.wikipedia.org/wiki/Accuracy_paradox) states precision and recall are probably more appropriate evaluation metrics.
 Here's a really quick definition of sensitivity (AKA recall), specificity and precision:

 * **Sensitivity/Recall** - `TP / (TP + FN)` how well the model _recalls_/identifies those that will leave.
 AKA the true positive rate.
 * **Specificity** - `TN / (TN + FP)` how well the model identifies those that will stay.
 * **Precision** `TP / (TP + FP)` how believable is the model?
 A low precision model will alarm you to those who are leaving that are actually staying.
-* **F1 score** `2 * (precision * recall)/(precision + recall)`is the harmonic mean betwen precision and recall or the _balance_.
+* **F1 score** `2 * (precision * recall)/(precision + recall)` is the harmonic mean between precision and recall or the _balance_.

 For this problem, we are perhaps most interested in knowing who is going to leave next.
 That way an organisation can respond with workforce planning and recruitment activities.
 Therefore, precision and recall will be the metrics we focus on.